 In Luxembourg, it is now or never!

-Between June 2023 and June 2024, three elections will take place in our country (local, national and European).
-The next mandate holders will have a heavy responsibility because, in order to hope to change the trajectory in a number of areas, this will be the last chance.
-The actions that will be undertaken by our mandate holders at communal, national and European level will be decisive for Luxembourg's position in the great effort that humanity will have to make to keep this planet habitable.
+Between June 2023 and June 2024, three elections will take place in our country (communal, national and European).
+The next mandate holders will have a heavy responsibility because, if we hope to change course again in a number of areas, this will be the mandate of the last chance.
+The actions taken by our representatives at communal, national and European level will be decisive for Luxembourg's position in the great effort being made by mankind to keep this planet habitable.

 In the crucial moment that this election year represents, the High Council for Sustainable Development launches a solemn call to the whole of Luxembourg society to put pressure on politics, and to the parties to take their responsibilities to alleviate the climate, environmental and social emergency.
 It is imperative that politics finally engages the accurate measures to address the changes taking place and implements concrete instruments to meet these defies, in line with the challenges of climate, biodiversity and social inclusion.